Kushalgupta1/kushalgupta1.github.io/README.md

 First webpage by me
 First change

-Commit : Changes made to a local repo is pushed to the origin (online) branch.
+Push : Changes made to a local repo is pushed to the origin (remote) branch.

 Pull request: Made by a side branch to the main branch to merge the changes of the side branch in the main branch.